rat-pac/ratpac-two/doc/users_guide/command_interface.md

-# Controlling ratpac-two
+# Controlling ratpac-two via macro files

 This section of the guide will provide a high-level overview of controlling ratpac-two, which is accomplished through the use of macro files.
 Macro files are plain text files containing a sequence of commands that control ratpac-two.
 Using macros, you can configure various aspects of a ratpac experiment, such as:

-* The physics processes to be simulated and reporting of particle track information.
+* Detector geometry, materials, and calibration constants (via RATDB, see :doc:`database`).
-* Detector geometry, materials, and calibration constants (via RATDB).
+* Data processing chain (processors for digitization, reconstruction, output, etc., see :doc:`processors`).
 * Data processing chain (processors for digitization, reconstruction, output, etc.).
 * Primary particle sources (event generators).
 * Run-specific parameters like the number of events and random number seeds.